In collaboration with Roger Dubuis

-“When I arrived here I wanted to become an important player for the club.
-Obviously, I am very honoured to be the captain and we’ve had some very good moments together over the years.
-I look forward to the future too”.
+When I arrived here I wanted to become an important player for the club.
+Obviously I am very honoured to be the captain and we’ve have had very some good moments together over the years.

 With more young English players from the academy in the squad this season, do you see yourself as a bridge between both the older and the new generation in the dressing room?

 I really enjoy the role because we know that we have a lot of young players in the team coming through the academy, some of them are in coming from successful loans or and some are new signings.
 So my role as a captain is to try to make them as comfortable as possible, to help give them the confidence to express themselves the same way they have been doing until now and to let them know what playing for Chelsea is all about.
 I always try and help them as best as I can.